qnx-ports/build-files/ports/graphene/README.md

 # Tests
 Tests are avaliable, but you have to manually deploy them to your target system.
 Before running tests, make sure you have deployed all binaries mentioned above.
+Currently all tests are passed on both QNX8.0 and 7.1.

 ```bash
 #Set your target's IP here